Safe Conversations: Design Your Comfort Zone

 Treatment is accessible to everyone during this time of self-isolation and after it ends.
 Telemedicine can remove barriers to treatment.
 We have several ways to join groups or appointments.
 We can create safe places, whether we are at home or work.
 Attending groups or individual sessions in-person safely can be possible when centers establish proper safety precautions.

 Whether you choose to schedule appointments or attend group sessions through the use of telemedicine or in-office, the important thing is to feel safe.
 Telemedicine provides access to therapy, group sessions, and support groups without you having to leave the safety of your home.
 Even as self-isolation begins to lessen, you can continue to have appointments via telemedicine.
 Telemedicine serves to support you in your journey while removing obstacles such as work, location, and concerns about COVID-19.
 Whether you are at work or home, creating a safe space can aid you in your need to feel comfortable while talking to your therapist or treatment/recovery group.
-Achieve Medical Center can help you create a safe spot in your home.
+Achieve Concierge can help you create a safe spot in your home.
 As regulations ease and in-office visits resume, you can schedule face-to-face appointments.
 We are available to explain how we are adhering to all safety rules.
 We understand how important it is to feel free to talk with someone.
 Our treatment center is here for you and dedicated to helping you.
-You can contact Achieve Medical Center today at (858) 221-0344.
+You can contact Achieve Concierge today at (858) 221-0344.